prapin/LuaBrainFuck/README.md

 Note: due to a limitation in Lua compiler, the number of `..` (concatenation) operations is limited to 200 per program.

-### Lookup table
+### Look up table

 Here is the equivalence table between Brainfuck instructions and Morse encoding.
-For readibility, it uses dash signs and not underscores.
+For readability, it uses dash signs and not underscores.
 A division sign `/` is required to separate instructions.

     +   -.-